When and where was your first concert with the MCO? In Landshut, autumn 1997 – it was the first concert the MCO played.

 What is your most memorable moment with the orchestra?
 1998, early in MCO history, a 3-month tour, 65 performances of Don Giovanni in Lyon, Milano, Brussels and Tokyo.
 I think it was like an incubator for MCO, the intensity of the first musical steps with Daniel Harding, the kaleidoscope of artists, venues, audiences, and the opera itself.
 This is one of the milestones in MCO history, a memorable tour.

 Geoffroy Schied received his musical education in the Conservatoire National Superieur de Paris.
 He became a member of the Gustav Mahler Youth Orchestra, where he met not only Claudio Abbado, but also young musicians who wished to continue to play together even after reaching the youth orchestra’s age limit.
-In 1997, the Mahler Chamber Orchestra was founded by Claudio Abbado and these young musicians and Geoffroy has been a member of the orchestra and of the orchestra board since then.
+In 1997, the Mahler Chamber Orchestra was founded by Claudio Abbado and these young musicians and Geoffroy has been a member of the orchestra since then.

 Geoffroy also plays with the Orchestre Révolutionnaire et Romantique, the Orchestra of the Age of Enlightenment, the English Baroque Soloists, and the Opera de Paris.
 Since the revival of the Lucerne Festival Orchestra in 2003 with the Mahler Chamber Orchestra as its core, Geoffroy has performed with both ensembles at the Lucerne Festival each summer.